 Winds are caused by the irregularities of the earth’s surface, uneven heating of the atmosphere, and rotation of the earth.
 One of the most sustainable and cleanest ways of creating electricity is by harnessing the wind.
 There are mainly three types of wind energy:

-Single wind turbines, that can directly power a home, small business or farm and are not connected to the grid.
+- Distributes or “Small” Wind: Single wind turbines that can directly power a home, small business, or farm and are not connected to the grid.
 It can range anywhere below 100 kilowatts in size.

-As the turbine blades start moving with the help of wind energy, they spin a shaft that leads from a hub of the rotor all the way up to a generator.
-This generator is responsible for turning the rotational energy into electricity.
+As the turbine blades start moving with the help of wind energy, they spin a shaft that leads from the rotor’s hub up to a generator.
+This generator is responsible for turning rotational energy into electricity.
 Altogether, generating electricity from the wind is possible by transferring energy from one medium to another.

-Generally, wind turbines that are built close together are referred to as a wind farm or wind projects.
+Generally, wind turbines built close together are referred to as wind farms or wind projects.
 A wind farm operates as a single power plant and generates electricity for the grid.
-Once the wind energy is transferred to the main power grid, you can send the electricity to wherever you need it.
+Once the wind energy is transferred to the primary power grid, you can send the electricity wherever you need it.

 Wind turbines are responsible for turning the moving air to power an electric generator that can supply electric current.
-Simply, a wind turbine is just the opposite of a fan.
+A wind turbine is just the opposite of a fan.
 Instead of utilizing electricity to serve you wind, a wind turbine utilizes wind to generate electricity.